MileHacker Logo

 Cultural Context

-The food of São Luís and Maranhão is evidence of its diverse heritage.
+The food of São Luís and Maranhão is a testament to its diverse heritage.

 This blend sets Maranhão's cuisine other than other Northeastern states like Bahia or Pernambuco, which follow different historical paths.